Hamar: Reformation and decline

-By 1587, merchants in Christiania had succeeded in moving all of Hamar's market activities to Oslo.
+By 1587, merchants in Christiania had succeeded in moving all of Hamar's market activities to Christiania such that Hamar lost its status as a market town (kjøpstad).
 Though some regional and seasonal trade persisted into the 17th century, Hamar as a town ceased to exist by then.
 In its place, the area was used for agriculture under the Storhamar farm, though the ruins of the cathedral, fortress, and lesser buildings became landmarks for centuries since then.

 The King made Hamarhus a feudal seat until 1649, when Frederick III transferred the property known as Hammer to Hannibal Sehested, making it private property.
 In 1716, the estate was sold to Jens Grønbech (1666–1734).
 With this, a series of construction projects started, and the farm became known as Storhamar, passing through several owners until Norwegian nobility was abolished in 1831, when Erik Anker took over the farm.

 The founding of modern Hamar

 As early as 1755, the Danish government in Copenhagen expressed an interest in establishing a trading center on the shores of the lake Mjøsa.
 Elverum was considered a frontier town with frequent unrest, and there was even talk of encouraging the dissenting Hans Nielsen Hauge to settle in the area.
 Bishop Fredrik Julius Bech, one of the most prominent officials of his time, proposed establishing a town at or near Storhamar, at the foot of Furuberget.

-In 1812, negotiations started in earnest, when the regional governor of Christians Amt, proposed establishing a market on Mjøsa.
+In 1812, negotiations started in earnest when the regional governor of Christians Amt proposed establishing a market on Mjøsa.
 A four-person commission was named on 26 July 1814, with the mandate of determining a suitable site for a new town along the shore.
-On 8 June 1815, the commission recommended establishing such a town at Lillehammer, then also a farm, part of the prestegjeld of Fåberg.
+On 8 June 1815, the commission recommended establishing such a town at Lillehammer, then also a farm, part of the prestegjeld of Faaberg.

-Acting on objections to this recommendation, the department of the interior asked two professors, Ludvig Stoud Platou and Gregers Fougner Lundh, to survey the area and develop an alternative recommendation.
-It appears that Lundh in particular put great effort into this assignment, and in 1824 he presented to the Storting a lengthy report, that included maps and plans for the new town.
+Acting on objections to this recommendation, the Department of the Interior asked two professors, Ludvig Stoud Platou and Gregers Fougner Lundh, to survey the area and develop an alternative recommendation.
+It appears that Lundh, in particular, put great effort into this assignment, and in 1824 he presented to the Storting a lengthy report that included maps and plans for the new town.

 Lundh's premise was that the national economic interest reigned supreme, so he based his recommendation on the proposed town's ability to quickly achieve self-sustaining growth.
 He proposed that the name of the new town be called Carlshammer and proposed it be built along the shore just north of Storhamar and eastward.
 His plans were detailed, calling for streets that were 20 m wide, rectangular blocks with 12 buildings in each, 2 m separating each of them.
 He also proposed tax relief for 20 years for the town's first residents, that the state relinquish property taxes in favor of the town, and that the town be given monopoly rights to certain trade.
 He even proposed that certain types of foreigners be allowed to settle in the town to promote trade, in particular, the Quakers.